browserengineering/book/book/animations.md

 one (even if it doesn't at the moment), and therefore can't merge into any `CompositedLayer` earlier in the list than the animating one.
-Another way is to run overlap testing on every animation frame in the browser thread, and if the results differ from the prior frame, re-do compositing and raster.
+Another way is to run overlap testing on every animation frame in the browser thread, and if the results differ from the prior frame, re-do compositing and raster.[^css-animation-transform]
-[^css-animation-transform]

-[^css-animation-transform]: And if you've done the CSS animations exercise, and a transform animation is defined in terms of a CSS animation, you can analytically determine the bounding box of the animation, and use that for overlap instead.
+[^css-animation-transform]: If you've done the CSS animations exercise, and a transform animation is defined in terms of a CSS animation, you can analytically determine the bounding box of the animation, and use that for overlap instead.